INTRODUCTION TO SYRACUSE

-In ancient times, Syracuse was also known as Pentapolis, or five cities, for her five inter-connecting districts of Ortygia, Achradina, Neapolis, Tyche and Epipoli.
-These districts still exist and the modern city has expanded to cover much the same area as in ancient times.
+In ancient times, Syracuse was referred to as Pentapolis, or five cities, for its five inter-connecting districts of Ortygia, Achradina, Neapolis, Tyche and Epipoli.
+These districts still exist, and the modern city has expanded to cover much the same area as in ancient times.

-The main features of the modern city are:
+The main features of Syracuse, the modern city, are as follows:

-- Ortygia, the historic centre, containing most of the ancient buildings, built on a promontory sticking out into the sea
+• Ortygia, the historic centre, which contains most of the ancient buildings, built on a promontory, originally an island, jutting out into the sea.

-- Corso Gelone, the main shopping centre and wide boulevard that leads towards the Archaeological Park
+• Corso Gelone, a wide avenue and shopping centre that leads towards the Archaeological Park.

-The ancient monuments are mostly to be found in:
+The ancient monuments are mostly to be found in the following places: